Console Menu Basics¶

 The script to set an interface IP address can set WAN, LAN, or OPT interface IP addresses, but there are also other useful features of this script:

-The script also takes a few other actions to help regain entry to the firewall:
+The script takes a few actions to help regain access to the admin account:

-If the GUI authentication source is set to a remote server such as RADIUS or LDAP, it prompts to return the authentication source to the Local Database.
+• If the authentication source is set to a remote server such as RADIUS or LDAP, the script prompts to return the authentication source to the Local Database (User Manager).

-account is disabled, the script re-enables the account.
+• If the admin account is disabled or expired, the script re-enables the account.

 This menu choice restores the system configuration to factory defaults.
 It will also attempt to remove any installed packages.